New York Citizenship & Naturalization Attorney

 What If Your Application for Citizenship Is Denied?

-Should the USCIS deny your citizenship application, you have appeal options.
-You can file a Form N-336 to request a hearing on the initial decision.
-Retaining an attorney is beneficial during this process, as they can advocate for your best interests and offer crucial advice.
+Should USCIS deny your citizenship application, you have appeal options.
+You can file Form N-336 to request a hearing on the initial decision.
+Retaining a naturalization lawyer in New York is beneficial during this process, as they can advocate for your best interests and offer crucial advice.

 Facing a denied application can be disheartening, but it does not mean the end of your journey toward citizenship.
 Understanding the specific reasons for denial is critical, as it allows for a targeted response and the opportunity to address any shortcomings.
 We help clients comprehend the nuances of their denial letters, prepare for the appeal process, and emphasize correcting any mistakes or omissions in their application.
 We also guide applicants on strengthening their documentation and demonstrating compliance with USCIS requirements, enhancing their potential for a favorable outcome upon reapplication or appeal.
 If your citizenship application was denied, turn to a skilled naturalization attorney in New York at Sebastian Simon Law Group right away.